namor5772/Altimeter/README.md

 ### Core components
 Pricing and availability as of 27-Jan-2025.
 Total cost is $221.47, but clearly some of the items will be usable in many other projects or you will already have them.
 The pro rata cost is __$138.66__

-You will also need a soldering iron and solder, some sellotape and a glup gun with glue sticks.
+You will also need a soldering iron and solder, some sellotape and a glue gun with glue sticks.
 Also some super glue.

 | Qty | Product | Description | AUD Cost | Comment | Designator |
 | --- | --- | --- | --- | --- | --- |